-A district judge acquitted Johnson of rape last year in state court.
-But before that, a university court recommended expulsion of an unnamed student — later identified as Johnson — after concluding the rape had occurred.
+Johnson was acquitted of rape in 2013.
+Before the case went to state court, a university court recommended expulsion of an unnamed student — later identified as Johnson — after concluding the rape had occurred.

-Judge Kathy Seeley in her order dismissed Christian's arguments, saying the Montana Constitution allows anybody to examine public records and that federal funding would be jeopardized only if the school systematically disclosed personal student information.
+She said in her order the funding would be jeopardized only if the school systematically disclosed personal student information without consent.